Pope Paul IV: In fiction

 Paul IV's title in the Prophecy of St. Malachy is "Of the Faith of Peter".

-As Paul IV, Carafa appears as a character in John Webster's Jacobean revenge drama The White Devil (1612).
+As Paul IV, appears as a character in John Webster's Jacobean revenge drama The White Devil (1612).

 In the novel Q by Luther Blissett, while not appearing himself, Gian Pietro Carafa is mentioned repeatedly as the cardinal whose spy and agent provocateur, Qoelet, causes many of the disasters to befall Protestants during the Reformation and the Roman Church's response in the 16th century.

-Alison MacLeod's 1968 historical novel "The Hireling" depicts Cardinal Caraffa befriending the English Cardinal Reginald Pole during Pole's long exile in Italy, their later falling out, and Pole's feelings of betrayal after Caraffa, once elevated to the Papacy, charges him with heresy at the very time when Pole was striving to return England to the Catholic fold.
+Alison MacLeod's 1968 historical novel "The Hireling" depicts Cardinal Carafa befriending the English Cardinal Reginald Pole during Pole's long exile in Italy, their later falling out, and Pole's feelings of betrayal after Carafa, once elevated to the Papacy, charges him with heresy at the very time when Pole was striving to return England to the Catholic fold.

 Pope Paul IV is a major villain in Sholem Asch's 1921 historical novel The Witch of Castile (Yiddish: Di Kishufmakherin fun Kastilien, Hebrew: Ha'Machshepha Mi'Castilia המכשפה מקשיטליה).
 The book's depiction of a young Sephardi Jewish woman in Rome being falsely accused of witchcraft and being burned at the stake, dying as a Jewish martyr, is placed in the context of Paul IV's actual persecution of the Jews.